AdelKS/csv_manager/README.md

 def filter_datafiles(self, file_name_base: str, filter_dict : dict) -> List[DataFile]:
 ```
 where:
-- `file_name_base` is a string that the file should contain in its filename (the text before the var definitions start)
+- `file_name_base` is a string that the file should contain in its filename (the text before the start of the variable definitions)
-- `filter_dict` is a dictionnary that contains `(key, val)` pairs, both strings, that correspond to `varN=valN` in the csv files you are looking for.
+- `filter_dict` is a dictionary that contains `(key, val)` pairs, both strings, that correspond to `varN=valN` in the csv files you are looking for.

 And this method will return all the files that match your filters.
+The retrieve a single datafile interactively, you can use the `file_selection_prompt` method from `Database`.

 ## Dependencies: